 Cleveland Fed: Bank Capital Requirements: A Conversation with the Experts

 Patrick Honohan’s Report: The Irish Banking Crisis Regulatory and Financial Stability Policy 2003-2008.

 Bank of England: Understanding the fair value of banks’ loans

 Bad Journalism on Bank Capital Example One: London Review of Books

 Bad Journalism on Bank Capital Example Two: Fortune

-Bad Journalism on Bank Capital Example Three: New York Times
+Bad Journalism on Bank Capital Example Three: Article on Reserve Bank of New Zealand

 Federal Reserve: Recent Balance Sheet Trends

 The weekly consolidated balance sheet of the Eurosystem from the ECB.

 Karl Whelan: Is the ECB Risking Insolvency?
 Does it Matter?